memset0/membot/README.md

 #### As a koishi plugin

-To make my development process more convenient, there are various complex calling relationships in the code.
-Therefore, we strongly recommend you to clone the whole repository and to keep its directory structure unchanged.
+On the propose of making development more convenient, various complex dependencies are included in code.
+Therefore, I strongly recommend you to clone the whole repository and import my modules directly without changing directory structure.

-For example, if you just want to enable its RSS Feed feature, use `ctx.plugin`.
-But noticed that the RSS plugin depends on the Web Service, it's also needed to inject the Web Service before the RSS one.
-Then your code would be like:
+If you just want to enable the RSS feature, which is depending on the web service plugin, for example.
+You should have koishi configured firstly and use `ctx.plugin` method to import packages of this project.

+Here is an example code.
+Remember to replace `<path>` pattern with the correct relative location of `membot` folder.

 ```typescript
 ctx.plugin(require('<path>/membot/src/services/web'));